lbruun-tutorials/modern-maven-multi/README.md

 ### Maven Wrapper

-There is really no reason _not_ to use the [Maven Wrapper](https://maven.apache.org/wrapper/) these days.
+There is really no reason _not_ to use the [Maven Wrapper](https://maven.apache.org/wrapper/) these days.. at least for library projects.
 It makes you independent of the Maven version supplied by your build host.
 Always, always use it for library projects.

 Yes, in theory it means that a Maven distribution package needs to be downloaded and unpacked for every CI job